PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

 On Sept.
-15, 1984, Diana gave birth to Prince Harry, now the duke of Sussex.
+15, 1984, Diana gave birth to Prince Harry, now the Duke of Sussex.
 His full name is Henry Charles Albert David.

 PA Images via Getty Images